Board of Directors

 Dr. Goubran served as Dean of the Faculty of Engineering and Design at Carleton from 2006 to 2016 and as Chair of the Department of Systems and Computer Engineering from 1997 to 2006.
 He was the Founding Director of the Ottawa-Carleton Institute for Biomedical Engineering from 2006 to 2009.
 Dr. Goubran is a fellow of the IEEE, a fellow of the Canadian Academy of Engineering, a member of the Association of Professional Engineers of Ontario, and an affiliate investigator with the Bruyère Research Institute.Next Team Member

-As Vice-President of Research and Development, Al provides leadership, vision and operational discipline for Mitel’s R&D strategy and investment across the company’s global product portfolio.
+As Executive Vice President, Engineering and Operations, Al provides leadership, vision and operational discipline for Mitel’s R&D strategy and investment across the company’s global product portfolio.
 With over two decades of leadership in the R&D function, Al brings a wealth of experience to the Mitel team.

 Since joining Mitel, Al has led the Mitel technology team through multiple acquisitions and product introductions that have firmly established Mitel as a global market leader in helping businesses connect and collaborate.